Frank Forte sits down with FAU Women's Basketball Assistant Coach Terry Primm

 Primm is the founder of the Top Performance Basketball Academy, and has additional coaching experience as an assistant at The Benjamin School (Palm Beach Gardens) and various camps.
 The Benjamin School won the 2001 FHSAA Class 2A state championship with Primm as an assistant on the coaching staff.

 A two-year starter for Palm Beach Atlantic from 1995-97, Primm averaged 18.7 points per game for the Sailfish to sit fourth all-time in the men's record book.
 He shot 57.4 percent from the floor while making over 37 percent of his 3-point attempts to rank in the top five in each category.
 He also ranks in the program's top five in steals per game.

 Primm is a two-time graduate of PBA, earning his bachelor's degree in business administration before completing his master's degree in organizational leadership.
-He has one daughter, Crystal Primm, who earned a scholarship to play women's basketball at Duke.
+He has one daughter, Crystal Primm, who earned a scholarship to play women's basketball at Auburn.